Listen to the Devotional

-“There is therefore now no condemnation for those who are in Christ Jesus.”
+“There is therefore now no condemnation for those who are in Christ Jesus” (Romans 8:1).

 You will fill your pockets of silence with other things like children, work, hobbies, and even church.
 The key to restoring your marriage to gospel priorities begins by using your tongue for redemptive purposes rather than destructive ones (Ephesians 4:29).
 Christ came to transform lives, and you are supposed to be on His transformation team.
 Are you?
 The first place to begin restoring lives is with those closest to you.
 That person is your spouse.

-Please share the answers to these questions with your spouse the answers to the five questions I asked you.
-Be specific and practical when sharing any areas where you need to change with your spouse.
-You may want to write down your thoughts before you have this discussion.
-Ask the Father to give you the clarity you need to self-assess and communicate with your spouse.Day 5 – Strengths and Weaknesses in Marriage Day 3 – Are You For Your Spouse? »
+Please share the answers to these questions with your spouse if your marriage is mature enough to discuss these things.
+Be specific and practical when sharing areas where you need to change with your spouse.
+You may want to write out your thoughts before you have this discussion.
+Ask the Father to give you the clarity you need to self-assess and communicate with your spouse.